Courses in Statistics

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: MATH 307 and STAT 309.
 Introduction to the theory of stochastic processes and their applications.
 In-depth studies of random variables, conditional probability and conditional expectation.
 Topics include Markov chains, random walks, Poisson processes, birth and death processes and applications to classical problems (e.g., gambler's ruin, physics, etc.).

 STAT 421.
-Applied Statistical Computing Using R. 3 Hours.
+Statistical Computing for Machine Learning and Artificial Intelligence.
+3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: MATH 310 and either STAT 305 or STAT 314, or their equivalents.
-Completion of STAT 321 is strongly recommended.
-Introduction to object-oriented programming in the R environment for use with statistical analyses.
-Topics include basic algorithms in R and applications involving random number generation, parametric and non-parametric data analysis and inference, linear models, simulation, and advanced data manipulation.
+Prerequisite: STAT 321.
+Introduction to object-oriented programming for use with statistical analyses, machine learning and artificial intelligence.
+Topics include basic algorithms in object-oriented programming languages (such as R / Python) and applications involving parametric and non-parametric data analysis and inference, statistical learning, simulation, deep learning and advanced data manipulation.

 STAT 422.
 Structured Problem Solving Using Statistics.
 3 Hours.